The Different Types of RVs for Rent in New Zealand

 You’ll have to weigh up:

-• Permanent beds versus a nightly bed set up — a fixed bed takes up space all day whereas a dinette conversion requires ten minutes of furniture Tetris every night
+• Permanent beds versus a nightly bed setup — a fixed bed takes up space all day, whereas converting dinette seating into a bed requires ten minutes of furniture Tetris every night.

 • A wet or dry bathroom — where the shower and toilet are combined but everything gets wet when you shower, or features a swivel door to protect the bathroom from getting wet during showers.
 Some larger motorhomes contain separate showers and toilets to avoid this issue while offering more space and storage for your bathroom utensils.